Back to Stories

 It's a role that longevity and spending life in place has bequeathed him though don't be fooled.
 He's not very old.
 He still hikes into the mountains with his grandson on autumn hunts.

 When McMillion says that “Livingston is my kind of town” the statement is more than a declaration of nostalgia for small-town America where heart-felt empathy for the past doesn’t hold as much currency as it used to.
 Livingston has a reputation for defiance.
 It welcomes newcomers with open arms—especially those willing to buy the first round of drinks at the bar— and yet it collectively sneers at anyone who dares move there, asserting a boastful intent to change the local culture.

-Livingstoneans do not believe their little burg needs much improvement and the attitude serves as a sharp contrast to what’s playing out today in the large booming neighbor on the side side of a mountain pass crossed by Interstate 90: Bozeman.
+Livingstoneans do not believe their little burg needs much improvement and the attitude serves as a sharp contrast to what’s playing out today in the large booming neighbor on the west side of a mountain pass crossed by Interstate 90: Bozeman.
 Livingstoneans know they don't need unscrupulous developers to teach them what it means to live in a place that's "arrived" as a worthy destination.